If You Have a Disability, SSI or SSDI May Pay You Cash Benefits

 - An illness that was being treated but is now considered a terminal condition

 To qualify for SSI or SSDI, your condition must be severe and impact your ability to work.
-This means it must prevent you from doing basic activities, such as lifting, standing, walking, sitting or remembering.
+This means it must prevent you from doing basic activities.
+These may include lifting, standing, walking, sitting or remembering.

 The Social Security Administration keeps a list of conditions that may qualify someone for SSI or SSDI benefits.
 These are called Compassionate Allowances conditions or CAL conditions.
 If you have one of these conditions, you may be eligible to receive cash benefits right away.
 For other conditions not on the CAL list, it may take three to five months to determine eligibility.